design-tokens/community-group/technical-reports/format/composite-types.md

 ## Stroke style

 Represents the style applied to lines or borders.
-The `type` property MUST be set to the string `strokeStyle`.
+The `$type` property MUST be set to the string `strokeStyle`.
 The value MUST be either:

 - a string value as defined in the corresponding section below, or
 - an object value as defined in the corresponding section below